YuriiPavlenko/Calculatti/readme.md

 console.log(myNewArray[0]) // logs an object with two parameters {digit : 1, color : "red"}
 ```
 Method .map makes an array of objects with two parameters
-Also you can use .forEach() if you want to do some with every element of new array
+Also you can use .forEach() if you want to do some with every element of new array.

-##6.
-Work with "try...catch", this construction i used to make an error when user want to divide by 0.
+## 6. Work with "try...catch".
  This construction trying to do something, and if it catchs an error it will show it
 ```
 try {